CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is highly actionable with complete, executable examples covering the full Helm chart lifecycle, but it's far too verbose for a skill file - it explains concepts Claude already knows, includes boilerplate that `helm create` generates, and inlines content that should be in reference files.
-The workflow is well-sequenced but lacks explicit validation gates between critical steps like validation and packaging.
+This skill is comprehensive and highly actionable with excellent executable examples covering the full Helm chart lifecycle.
+However, it is significantly too verbose — it explains concepts Claude already knows (what Helm is, standard chart structure), includes excessive boilerplate, and inlines content that should be in referenced files.
+The workflow is well-sequenced but lacks integrated validation checkpoints between steps.

 Suggestions

-Remove the 'Helm Overview' and 'When to Use This Skill' sections entirely - Claude knows what Helm is and the YAML frontmatter handles triggering
+Remove the 'Helm Overview' section entirely and trim 'When to Use This Skill' — Claude knows what Helm is and when to use it.

 DimensionReasoningScore